Skin Cancer Kills. You have to take better care of yourself. Don’t allow yourself to be a statistic! You can have healthy skin all your life.

 B is for Border or the outside lines of the area on your skin that is different.
 The one that made you look again to check it out.
 This border can be uneven and kind of jagged.

 D is for Diameter.
-Usually, they are kind of a wobbly circle but can be of any shape.
+Usually, these moles or circles on your skin are kind of like a wobbly circle but can be of any shape.

 We have good information and great suggestions to help us take care of our skin.
 What do we do?
 Do you turn the page and move on without considering how we might use this information?
 Or do you do a bit of reflecting and considering how you might be able to use this information to make things better for you?